byrneliam2/dvr-calc/README.md

 # dvr-calc
 Distance Vector Routing (DVR) protocol simulator and routing table generator.

+Loads topology files and generates routing tables for each router.
 Uses relaxation via the Bellman-Ford algorithm to scan the graph as many times as there are nodes present.
 Based off lab work done in a network applications course at university.

 #### Features (existing and planned):
 - [x] Load formatted topology files and display graph on screen